Install Determined on Kubernetes#

 effect: "NoSchedule"

-3. Label/taint the appropriate nodes you want to include as part of each resource pool.
-For instance you may add a taint like kubectl taint nodes prod_node_name pool_taint=prod:NoSchedule and the appropriate toleration to the PodTolerationRestriction admissions controller or in resourcePools.pool_name.task_container_defaults.gpu_pod_spec as above so it is automatically added to the pod spec based on which namespace (and hence resource pool) a task runs in.
+#.
+For instance you may add a taint like kubectl taint nodes prod_node_name pool_taint=prod:NoSchedule to add the appropriate toleration to the PodTolerationRestriction admissions controller or in resourcePools.pool_name.task_container_defaults.gpu_pod_spec as above so it is automatically added to the pod spec based on which namespace (and hence resource pool) a task runs in.

 4. Add the appropriate resource pool name to namespace mappings in the resourcePools section of the values.yaml file in the Helm chart.